NajmosSalahin/Obsidian_Uni/1-Index/Matrix Questions Previous Years.md

 - **(c)** Define triangular form of a matrix.
 Find the determinant of the matrix $C = \begin{bmatrix} 1 & 2 & 3 \\ 4 & 5 & 4 \\ 3 & 2 & 1 \end{bmatrix}$ reducing it to a triangular form.

-Here is the transcription of the final image, formatted with LaTeX for the mathematical content.

 **4.**

 - **(a)** Define the inverse of a matrix.
 Find the inverse of the matrix $A = \begin{bmatrix} 1 & 2 & 3 \\ 4 & 5 & 6 \\ 7 & 8 & 10 \end{bmatrix}$ by deriving the cofactors of it.
 What is the adjoint matrix of $A$?